-The Scottish Government are working on a national British Sign Language Action Plan which will make sure that deaf and deafblind British Sign Language (BSL) users are fully involved in all aspects of daily and public life, from early years and education to culture and transportation.
+The Scottish Government have made a national British Sign Language Action Plan to make sure that Deaf and Deafblind British Sign Language (BSL) users are fully involved in all aspects of daily and public life, from early years and education to culture and transportation.

 Members of this group are from:

 - Deaf Equality and Access Forum South Lanarkshire

 The steering group:

 - made sure that our BSL Plan is easy to understand, realistic and includes the views of the Deaf and Deafblind BSL communities of Lanarkshire

 - arranged the discussions and consultations on the Draft Plan to make sure it was published by 23 October 2018

 Now that the plan has been produced the steering group will keep meeting to make sure that the actions in the plan are carried out.